lain-web2000/kaname-training-suite/README.md

 - Super Mario Bros.
 2: `20E50128742162EE47561DB9E82B2836399C880C`
 - All Night Nippon Super Mario Bros.: `F30BDD3C556604D7EAA6D0F4864D5566E519B5D4`

-### Please note that ROMs with an iNES header will produce a different checksum than what the BPS patch expects, it will still function correctly when patched but some software may not generate a patched ROM with a mismatched checksum.
+**Please note that ROMs with an iNES header will produce a different checksum than what the BPS patch expects, it will still function correctly when patched but some software may not generate a patched ROM with a mismatched checksum.**

+**If you wish to convert your iNES ROM to NES 2.0, please replace the first 16 bytes in the ROM with the following using a hex editor such as HxD:**
+- For SMB1 NTSC ROM: `4E 45 53 1A 02 01 01 08 00 00 00 00 02 00 00 01`
+- For SMB1 PAL ROM: `4E 45 53 1A 02 01 01 08 00 00 00 00 01 00 00 01`

 # Features
 ## All Games